rfilenko/training-ui-app/README.md

 - Add translations to the Table header and Detail card
 - Use bootstrap icons for Table header and Detail card
 - Implement navigation back from Detail screen to Table screen
+- Build & deploy the application (provide the functional link)

 ## The expected output

 - Send the link to your public github/github where the TeskaLabs Training UI App is being cloned and extended.
 We will go through the code.

-- Send the link to the deployed application you have extended.
-By doing this we can examine its functionality.

 - Did you complete this task?
 Send the result (links) to [frantisek.pesek@teskalabs.com](mailto:frantisek.pesek@teskalabs.com)